The Northants festival guide 2019

 Northampton Music Festival, 16 June

+Now in its 12th year and it still has the same objective to celebrate Northampton’s rich music culture.
+It’s got six stages and is held right in the heart of the town centre which means it is easily accessible to all who want to go,.
+Also, due to the central location you can pop in and out without an issue.
+The festival is really keen to promote the artists and groups that are based within the community and tries to raise the profile of the artists and the town as well, from rock to opera – The Blockheads are headlining on the Main Stage.
 You can save your pennies for a summer holiday as this festival is free.
-It is held right in the heart of the town centre which means it is easily accessible to all who want to go, also due to the central location you can pop in and out without an issue.
-The festival is really keen to promote the artists and groups that are based within the community and tries to raise the profile of the artists and the town as well; and The Blockheads are headlining on the Main Stage.
 Hear, hear, Muddy approves.

 Northampton Music Festival, Northampton Town Centre